massimocallisto/building-iot-example/IoTManagementAPISetup.md

 # Building IoT Management System

-A FastAPI-based REST API for managing IoT devices in a building.
-The system allows you to manage devices across different floors in an open space layout.
+A FastAPI-based API for managing IoT devices in a building infrastructure.

-## Features
+## Prerequisites

-- Floor management
-- Device management (sensors and actuators)
-- Telemetry data handling
-- Persistent storage using JSON file
-- RESTful API design
+- Docker and Docker Compose installed on your system
+- Git (optional, for cloning the repository)

-## Requirements
+## Getting Started

-- Python 3.10+
-- FastAPI
-- Uvicorn
-- Pydantic

-## Running with Docker
+### Running with Docker

 1. Clone or download this repository (if you haven't already):
    ```bash